rossabaker/lsp-scala/README.md

 Continue to follow the per-project setup to produce the build metadata, i.e. enabling the scalac semanticdb compiler plugin.
 You may not need to perform this step if you are running a recent version of scalafix.

-Run the sbt task `setupMetals` and open a scala file.
+Run the sbt task `metalsSetup` and open a scala file.

 If you have ENSIME installed, avoid potential conflicts by running `M-x ensime-mode` to disable it for the buffer.